zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Licensing.rst

 The Middleware
 ~~~~~~~~~~~~~~

-The middleware of Ethereum, including the Javascript-based ethereum.js,
+The middleware of Expanse, including the Javascript-based expanse.js,
 the webthree libraries and eth (the command line client) will be
 distributed under an Affero license, likely the LGPL variant of it.
 We
 wish to allow free development of technologies by allowing linking to